Memorandum of Sale

 Be proactive

 Stay on top of the conveyancing process by regularly checking in with your solicitor and the estate agent to ensure everything is progressing smoothly.
-Provide any necessary documentation or information as quickly as possible to prevent hold-ups.
+Provide any necessary documentation or information as quickly as possible.

 Prepare for delays

 The homebuying process can be lengthy and complex, with various factors potentially causing delays.
-Have a contingency plan in place to manage any setbacks effectively.
+Have a contingency plan in place just in case.

 Be flexible